 Common mistakes

-- No lighting direction — flat, plastic, directionless result
+- No lighting direction — flat, plastic, directionless result.

 How to push results further

-- One action per clip — rotate, push-in, pour, reveal — pick one
+- One action per clip — rotate, push-in, pour, reveal — pick one.

 - Put

-shallow depth of field, soft volumetric light - Aspect: 4:5 / 9:16 for marketplace pages, 16:9 for TVC
+shallow depth of field, soft volumetric light. - Aspect ratio: 4:5 or 9:16 for marketplace and social pages, 16:9 for a TVC.

-- Composite logo afterwards: prompt
+- Composite the logo afterwards: prompt

 FAQ